Table of Contents

 The symptoms of magnesium deficiency are anything that feels tight or crampy, like constipation, headaches, insomnia, anxiety, irritability, muscle cramps, sensitivity to loud noises, palpitations, and twitching.

-The treatment for this are citrate, Magnesium glycinate, and aspartate in doses to relieve symptoms until getting loose bowels.
+The treatment for this is citrate, Magnesium glycinate, and aspartate in doses to relieve symptoms until getting loose bowels.
 In the case of kidney disease, a doctor’s supervision is needed.

 Mitochondrial Imbalances